davebracken/PKA-Marker/README.md

    Guest,,0.0,0.0,DB_IntroLab1
    </pre>

    As long as you see the above, well done, you have marked a batch of PKA's!
+A CSV file containing the results has been saved in the *sample_pka_files* directory.

    If marking your own PKA's is the next step for you, then you will need to change the PKA password (PKA_LAB_PASSWORD) in *.env.secrets* and the PKA directory (PKA_BASE_DIR) in *.env.shared* or specify the directory via the command line.